LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 No thinking or maths required!
 (And no fancy instruments on globes either.)
 In modern day terms we would say, it was a big hit with sailors.

 For online maps, the local projection is very important.
 If you are looking for directions in a city, what matters most to you is that the roads look correct.
-This is why the Mercator map is used.
+This is why the Mercator map is used - to preserve angles between grids in roads.
+Other map projections don't meet this simple requirment.
-The scale for it changes at each latitude, but online maps can easily calculate this at each point.
+A minor problem is that the scale changes at each latitude, but online maps can easily calculate this at each point.
 Try this with [Google Maps][maps_google].
 For the same zoom factor, the scale bar is not the same length at each latitude.
 Also, along the equator, the scale bar has a minimum of 5m.
 Up near the poles, which is way more stretched out, the scale bar goes down to 1m.
 But you don't notice this when zooming in on a specific point in the map.